 Hikkim Things to Do

 What else can you do other than visiting the monastery and the post office?
 Well for one, you can go around looking for some fossils but you would definitely need some local help, someone who knew what you should be looking for.
 Other than that, there really isn’t much else to do around here except for just sitting at the small cafe and walking around in the village.
 But that is what you should exactly be visiting Hikkim for.
-Arrive here, spend a day or two in complete silence, talk to the villagers, learn about their lives and cultures and relax in the lap of Mother Nature.
+Arrive here, spend a day or two in complete silence, talk to the villagers, learn about their lives and cultures, and relax in the lap of Mother Nature.

 This will definitely be one of the topmost things to do in the village.
-The entire region is a paradise for anyone with even slightest of interest in photography.
+The entire region is a paradise for anyone with even the slightest interest in photography.
 In every direction you look, you will be presented with dramatic landscapes that you will just love to shoot as much as you can.

 Thanks to the pollution-free skies, nights in Hikkim are lit with millions of stars.
 Skies like here are not something that we city folks get to see every day.
-For photographers, this will be the perfect opportunity to get some shots of Milky Way and star trails.
+For photographers, this will be the perfect opportunity to get some shots of the Milky Way and star trails.

 Send a Post Card from Hikkim Village

 Let me first explain how the entire process works.
-You visit the post office and buy a post card, which will cost you about Rs.
+You visit the post office and buy a postcard, which will cost you about Rs.
 25, including all charges.
 The two postmen will then carry the mail to Kaza, on foot.
-From Kaza, the mail will then be loaded on an HRTC bus to Reckong Peo, then on another bus to Shimla and then finally on a third bus to Delhi.
+From Kaza, the mail will then be loaded on an HRTC bus to Reckong Peo, then on another bus to Shimla, and then finally on a third bus to Delhi.
 From Delhi then, it will be distributed by rail or air depending upon its destination.